The jumpsuit from Cha Coud becomes Sashiko embroidered overall

 The base model: the Agathe jumpsuit by Cha Coud

-Pattern transformations
+Pattern alterations

 To create my overalls version, I first started by lengthening the legs and giving them a very wide flare.
 I was inspired by the Fauvette pants pattern from Instinct Couture that I had just sewn and love to wear!
 The article is also available here.